gustafla/substitution/README.md

 upload the [results](https://codecov.io/gh/gustafla/substitution) to codecov.io.

+The test suite consists of unit tests for library functions ([lib.rs](src/lib.rs)).
+Every function has at least one corresponding unit test.
+The encyption and decryption functions are tested with short sentences, longer texts and also really long (100000 characters) randomly generated texts.
+The encryption function has tests for output length and frequency profile, and the decryption function currently only has a test for output length.

 ## Linting and style

 A basic compiler check can be performed with `cargo check` but you should run